 - Extend sickness benefits from 15-50 weeks;

 - Create a pilot project to allow workers with episodic illnesses and disabilities to access EI sickness benefits as they need them.

 If you have any questions about this topic, or any questions relating to workplace law in the federal sector generally, please do not hesitate to contact a Mathews Dinsdale lawyer.

 Subscribe to receive Mathews Dinsdale updates specific to the Federal Sector here.

-Hold the date for our complimentary webinar, Federal Sector Employer Update 2021 on October 14, 2021.
-More info to follow.
+Join us for our complimentary webinar, Federal Sector Employer Update 2021 on October 14, 2021.
+More info here.